angela1C/Programming-and-Scripting-Project/README.md

 import seaborn as sns
 ```

-Help can be obtained using the python help function
+Help can be obtained within python using the python help function
 For example `help(pd)` or `help(pd.DataFrame.describe)`

 ### Getting help in python